 Rules of Engagement

 The holiday starts at sunset and ends at nightfall the following day.
-In 2011, Yom Kippur begins on October 7th.
-Only kids under the age of nine and women in childbirth (from the time labor begins 'til three days after) are allowed to eat.
+In 2016, Yom Kippur begins on October 11th, and ends October 12th.
+Only kids under the age of nine and women in childbirth (from the time labor begins until three days after) are allowed to eat.
 Of course, if not eating could seriously damage someone's health or create a life-threatening situation, then any of the restrictions can be broken.

 Most of the day is spent in the synagogue praying, so it doesn't really matter if you smell funny.
 People usually wear white on this day and some people even wear a kittle - a white robe that some people are buried in.